RepositoriesEstimated reading time: 5 minutes

-Private repositories allow you keep container images private, either to your own account or within an organization or team.
+Private repositories let you keep container images private, either to your own account or within an organization or team.

-To create a private repo select Private when creating a private repo:
+To create a private repository, select Private when creating a repository:

-You can also make an existing repository private by going to the repo’s Settings tab:
+You can also make an existing repository private by going to its Settings tab: